Using Your CoinJar Wallet for Illegal Purchases Will Get You Banned (And How We Know)

 Think of blockchain like a giant public ledger that records every single transaction ever made.
 It's like having your bank statement published on a billboard that everyone can read – except instead of showing "John Smith," it shows a wallet address like "1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa."

 The problem?
-Once anyone connects your real identity to that wallet address (which happens the moment you your account with CoinJar), every transaction you've ever made becomes traceable back to you.
+Once anyone connects your real identity to that wallet address (which happens the moment you verify your account with CoinJar), every transaction you've ever made becomes traceable back to you.

 How Blockchain Tracking Actually Works